Joint Multi-Leaf Segmentation, Alignment and Tracking from Fluorescence Plant Videos: Our Method

 Note the differences in two objective functions $J$ and $G$.
-Since the number of leaves is fixed for tracking, $J_3$ is not needed in the formation of $G$.
-We use $\arctan()$ function in $J_4$ because the magnitude in the synthesized mask can be very large due to all $N$ transformed templates being selected initially.
-And $\arctan()$ is used to convert all elements in the synthesized mask to the range of $0$ to $1$.
-While during tracking, the number of leaves is fixed and relatively small, and $\arctan()$ is not needed because the synthesized mask is already comparable to the test image mask.
+Since the number of leaves is fixed for tracking, $J_1$ is not needed in the formulation of $G$.
+The number of leaves is relatively small during tracking.
+Therefore, $\arctan(\cdot)$ is not needed since the synthesized mask is already comparable to the test image mask.